robert-hh/Micropython-Editor/README.md

 **2.18** On deleting the end of a line, remove space characters from the joined line, if autoindent is active.
 This behavior mirrors autoindent.

 **2.19** Add a toggle key for commenting/uncommenting a line or marked area.
-The default comment character is '#', but can be changed through the settings command.
+The default comment string is '#', but can be changed through the settings command.